IceRaptor/AurasHelper/README.md

 * Effects are only removed with all effect sources have left range.
 (Adds `<STATNAME>_SOURCES` statistic)
 * Multiple effects that modify a statistic will be tracked and available for query.
 (Adds `<STATNAME>_VALUES` statistic)

+**DEPRECATED** - You are strongly encouraged to use CustomActiationEquipment instead, as this mod has severe performance issues as it relies upon the base HBS aura code.

 This mod requires [https://github.com/iceraptor/IRBTModUtils/].
 Grab the latest release of __IRBTModUtils__ and extract it in your Mods/ directory alongside of this mod.